thosgood/this-weeks-finds/markdown/201-250/week202.md

     T ≅ X + (X + (X + T2)2)2

 and so on.
-You might not think we\'re getting anywhere, but if you stop at the nth stage and expand out what we\'ve got, you\'ll get the first n terms of the Taylor expansion we had before!
-At least, you will if you count \"stages\" and \"terms\" correctly.
+You might not think we're getting anywhere, but if you stop at the nth stage and expand out what we've got, you'll get the first n terms of the Taylor expansion we had before!
+At least, you will if you count "stages" and "terms" correctly.

-I won\'t actually do this, because it\'s better if you do it yourself.
+I won't actually do this, because it's better if you do it yourself.
-When you do, you\'ll see it captures the recursive process of building a binary tree from lots of smaller binary trees.
-Each time you see a \"T\" and replace it with an \"X + T^2^\", you\'re really taking a little binary tree:
+When you do, you'll see it captures the recursive process of building a binary tree from lots of smaller binary trees.
+Each time you see a "T" and replace it with an "X + T^2", you're really taking a little binary tree:

           -----